skrattaren/apf.rst/apf.rst

 + [p.
 44] "It was the night before Hogwatch.
 All through the house...
   ...one creature stirred.
 It was a mouse."

-  In Clement Clarke Moore's poem "`The Night Before Christmas`_", "not a creature was stirring, not even a mouse".
+  In Clement Clarke Moore's poem **The Night Before Christmas**, "not a creature was stirring, not even a mouse".

 + [p.
 47] "[...] the Quirmian philosopher Ventre, who said, 'Possibly the